 - ISPs send default routes to the company’s BGP routers.
 This is obviously the simplest scenario,

 - ISPs send default routes and a portion of their BGP table.

 When you have a connection to a single ISP, there is no need for the EGP.
 A simple default route would suffice.

 There are four stages before two BGP routers become neighbors:

 Between a company and an ISP, there could exist a peering agreement.

 For example, an ISP could require network blocks of /18 to be announced by the client enterprise network, as part of the peering agreement.

-There are three tables used by BGP.
-Two of them are typical of BGP:
+There are three tables used by the Border Gateway Protocol.
+Two of them are typical:

 - BGP neighbor table: list of peering relationships